 Vaccination and awareness are essential in reducing transmission—particularly within the LGBTQIA+ community.

-Mpox vaccines can prevent infection. and lessen the severity of mpox symptoms.
+Yes!
+Mpox vaccines can prevent infection and lessen the severity of mpox symptoms.
 Check with your physician, pharmacist, or healthcare center.

 Clinical trials and real-world data show that the vaccine is safe and well-tolerated, with most side effects being mild, such as redness, swelling, or pain at the injection site.
 Serious reactions are rare.